sprblm/dots-patterns/patterns/social-radius-slider/index.md

 Users will expect different behaviors based on a 'large' or 'small' radius.

-Do research on your target userbase to understand what the default setting should be, as many users do not change default settings.
+Do research on your target user base to understand what the default setting should be, as many users do not change default settings.

 ### The Take-Away